Data Refinery environments

 If you need to cancel the data flow run while it’s in progress, you can do this from the data flow’s details page.
 Alternatively you can select Stop from the ACTIONS menu for the active runtime on your project’s Environments page.

 For information on the capacity unit hours (CUHs) that are tracked for Spark R 3.4 environments, see CUH calculation for Spark environments.
+You are charged based on your Watson Studio service plan.
+For up-to-date information, see the Watson Studio pricing plans.

-The following limitations exist during beta:
+The following limitations exist:

 - The following operations in Data Refinery are not supported in a data flow that you run in a Spark R 3.4 environment: